Slothologist/KnowledgeBase/README.md

 1. create a new annotation file (with the clf map annotation tool)
 1. edit the generate_example_data.py file to fit your needs (objects, location & rooms, persons, etc.)
 1. parse this annotation file to the new btl format using the map_annotation_tool_to_btl_converter.py
-1. start a mongo deamon where the dbpath is the KnowledgeBase/bases directory (and the port matches the port specified in generate_example_data.py)
+1. start a mongo deamon where the dbpath is the directory in which you want to save your databases (and the port matches the port specified in generate_example_data.py)
+   1. Caution: Mongodb creates journal files by default which are quite big, used for storing history.
+You may not want to copy them.
 1. use the generate_example_data.py script to write into mongodb
 1. terminate the mongo deamon and push your changes